Chocolate Orange Cookies (super easy!)

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-These fabulous chocolate orange cookies are made using fresh orange juice and zest and they’re dipped in scrumptious dark chocolate for an amazing treat!
-The cookie dough is SUPER EASY to mix in 1 bowl.
+These fabulous chocolate orange cookies are made using fresh orange juice and zest.
+They’re dipped in scrumptious dark chocolate for an amazing treat!
+The cookie dough is SUPER EASY to mix in one bowl.

 No mixer, no creaming butter, no chill time.